Prakash1256/prameelaonesuite/README.md

 - Database migrations are represented by a single SQL schema file rather than a full migration tool.
 - Deployment configuration is documented but not connected to a live hosting account.

-## Future Improvements

-- Add authentication and authorization.
-- Add edit company support.
-- Replace the SQL schema file with a migration tool such as Drizzle Kit, Prisma Migrate, or node-pg-migrate.
-- Add end-to-end tests with Playwright.
-- Add production deployment manifests for Render, Railway, or Fly.io.